Skip to main content

 URL: GET /v2/status

-Description: Returns a summary of active alerts for your account.
+Description: Returns a summary of active alerts and metrics for your account.

 Query Parameters: